Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/03-AIE-ML-lenet_tutorial/README.md

 cd ./build/hw_emu/package
 ./launch_hw_emu.sh
 ```
-When launched, you will see the QEMU simulator load.
-Wait for the autoboot countdown to go to zero, and after a few minutes, you will see the root Linux prompt display:
+When launched, you see the QEMU simulator load.
+Wait for the autoboot countdown to go to zero, and after a few minutes, you see the root Linux prompt display:
 ```bash
 root@versal-rootfs-common-2025_2:~#
 ```

-In some cases, the following error might display:
+Sometimes, the following error might display:
 ```
 root@versal-rootfs-common-2025_2:~## xinit: giving up
 xinit: unable to connect to X server: Connection refused